-With the control switches in the "ICE" and "ON" positions the machine will begin a harvest cycle when the start button is depressed.
+With the "ICE / OFF / CLEAN" selector switch in the "ICE" positions the machine will begin a harvest cycle when the "START" button is pressed.
 The machine starts in the harvest cycle to clear any ice from the freezer if a power failure has occurred.